bouba/fumoffu_example/README.md

           this.am.handleAction(evt, UIActions.SAMPLE_ACTION, this);
       }

-**Implementing the JRuby layer**

-* * *
+_Make sure to generate the jar of your UI so we may import it in JRuby engine project._

+## Step 5: Setting up the Engine

 The JRuby layer contain the heart of your application.

 The key here is to generate a jar of your JAVA UI which will be used by the JRuby project part.
-Once I generate a jar of the Java UI, I include the jar in the classpath (and dependencies) to the JRuby project compiler in order to sync both project.
+Once Java UI jar is generated,include the jar in the classpath (and dependencies) to the JRuby project compiler in order to sync both project.

-In order to use the Java class in your UI layer you need to make a declare the classes, to do edit the java\_classes file in the config folder:
+In order to use the Java class in your UI layer you need to declare the classes in the java\_classes file located in the config folder:

-      # src/ruby/config/config/initializers/java_classes
+      # engine/config/initializers/java_classes.rb
       # ================================
       # IMPORT ALL JAVA CLASS USED IN THE PROJECT
+      # This is the UI Jar
+      # require  '/path/to/UI/MyApp.jar'

       # Mandatory Classes
       include_class 'org.github.bouba.fumoffu.UIActions'
       include_class 'org.github.bouba.fumoffu.ActionManager'

-      include_class 'com.sample.app.ui.MainView'
+      include_class 'com.sample.app.MainView'

-Then in order to process the actions I create a handler and a controller.
+Then in order to process the actions create a handler and a controller.

+* * *
 In Fumoffu there is 2 level to process the action:

 > 1) The handler layer is used to extract the incoming, delegate the processing to the controller and if required update the Java view.
-It the only
+It is the only
 > layer that interact directly with the Java layer.
 >
 > 2) The controller layer is used to process actions

-So my next step consist on creating and configure the application to recognize my newly introduced class
+* * *

+To create the controller and handler you may use the following rake task:

+        rake fumoffu:generate:controller[controller_name]
+        rake fumoffu:generate:handler[controller_name]

+## Step 6: Implementing the Engine

+In order to implement the engine you need to implement the handlers and the controllers:

-      # FILE#1 src/ruby/app/actions/controllers/sample_action_controller.rb
+      # FILE#1 engine/src/actions/controllers/sample_action_controller.rb
       class SampleActionController < ApplicationController
         def say_hello
-          "Hello"
+          "Hello JRuby !"
         end
       end

-      # FILE#2 src/ruby/app/actions/handlers/sample_action_handler.rb
+      # FILE#2 engine/src/actions/handlers/sample_action_handler.rb
       class SampleActionHandler < Fumoffu::Handler
         def initialize
           super
-          @controllers[UIActions::SAMPLE_ACTION] = SampleActionController.new
+          @controller = SampleActionController.new
         end

         def handleAction evt, action, caller